• Home

 Pastor Michael O. Minor, EdD

-A national voice for the promotion of faith and health, Dr. Minor has generated extensive international multi-media coverage including the New York Times, Reuters News Service, Buenos Aires Herald, German Public TV ARD, NPR’s Talk of the Nation and Tell Me More, Mississippi Public Broadcasting’s Southern Remedy TV Broadcast, ABC-TV, NBC News, and Fox News.
-In February 2012, he was featured in Guideposts Magazine.
-Cooking Light Magazine selected Dr. Minor as one of 20 national food heroes in its November 2012 issue.
-In Search of the Movement: The Struggle for Civil Rights Then and Now (2015) listed Dr. Minor as one of America’s new generation of civil rights leaders in health equity.
-Cooking Light Magazine also featured Dr. Minor in its update issue on ongoing health and wellness activity across the nation (2016).
+A respected national voice for faith and health, Dr. Minor has been featured across major media platforms including The New York Times, Reuters, NPR, ABC, NBC, Fox News, and international outlets.
+Guideposts Magazine profiled him in 2012, and Cooking Light Magazine named him one of 20 national food heroes in its November 2012 issue.
+He was later highlighted in In Search of the Movement: The Struggle for Civil Rights Then and Now (2015) as part of a new generation of civil rights leaders in health equity.

 Copyright © 2024 The Hill Hernando Church Family - All Rights Reserved.